top of page

 "Experimental genome evolution of normal human cells reveals an intrinsic propensity to develop cancer-associated chromosomal alterations."

-Nature Genetics review image.webp
+Nature Genetics review image

 Targeted assembly of ectopic kinetochores to induce chromosome-specific segmental aneuploidies